Code-Institute-Solutions/streamlit-calculator/README.md

-# streamlit-dashboard
-Lesson on how to use Streamlit for Predictive Analytics
+# Supporting material for lessons on Tools Mechanism

+* Script to teach commands and widgets at Streamlit
+* Script to create a set of blank pages in Streamlit
+* Small Calculator project combining python logic and Streamlit widgets